-The Board of Directors has determined that directors Jessica L. Blume, Jennifer A. Jenkins and Stephen M. Knopik are independent as defined by the rules of the New York Stock Exchange.
 The Company is not a listed issuer on an established securities market but has chosen the definition of director independence contained in the rules of the New York Stock Exchange as the Company's standard for determining director independence.
 The Company does not have a majority of independent directors.